-Figure 8(a) also indicates that, in the case of constant shear flow, another type of anisotropy, with $S_2 < 0 < S_1$, appears as the shear deformation increases.
-This anisotropy is similar to that found for the shaken samples with small $\phi(0)$ considered in Fig. 5(b).
-This is reasonable, because paste is fluidized entirely during shaking, due to the very small yield stress realized under such conditions.
-This should be compared to the case of the unshaken samples considered in Fig. 5(b), for which $S_2 < 0$, $S_1 \simeq 0$, and the matrix S is not fully diagonalized.
+As seen in Fig. 7(a), in the case of oscillating shear flow, we find anisotropy, with $S_1 > 0$ and $S_2 \simeq 0$.
+This is similar to the anisotropy depicted in Fig. 4(a).
+The anisotropy emerges quickly within a few cycles of shaking, and it is consistent with the recent experimental finding that the memory of shaking can be rewritten through the influence of one or two oscillations in a different direction [10, 15].
+In the case of constant shear flow, another type of anisotropy, with $S_2 < 0 < S_1$, appears as the shear deformation increases.
+This anisotropy is similar to that found for the shaken samples with small $\phi(0)$ considered in Fig. 4(b).
+This should be compared to the case of the unshaken samples considered in Fig. 4(b), for which $S_2 < 0$ and $S_1 \simeq 0$, and the matrix S is not fully diagonalized.
 We infer that this latter type of anisotropy was caused by uncontrolled shear flows created when the paste was poured into the container initially.
-In this case, S_1 vanishes as a result of the average over the five samples, because the samples experienced flows in various directions.
+In this case, S_1 vanishes as a result of the average over the 5 samples, because the samples experienced flows in various directions.
+We conclude that collisions of particles under shear flow can yield anisotropy of the same types that we found experimentally.

 In contrast to the anisotropy in the arrangement of neighboring particles, we were not able to generate structures of interstices similar to those seen experimentally in our numerical simulations.
 This can be attributed to the fact that the model used in this work is too simple to describe the rheological properties of Lycopodium paste, in particular, the yield stresses created with small solid volume fractions.
 Lycopodium particles exhibit interactions that are much more complicated than the simple repulsive interactions assumed in the simulations.
 As Lycopodium particles consist mainly of fatty oil and have porous surfaces, the surfaces become hydrophobic when the fine asperities trap air.
-However, recent experiments investigating water droplets on a surface composed of Lycopodium particles found that vertical vibration induces a wetting transition through which the surface becomes hydrophilic [32, 33].
+However, recent experiments investigating water droplets on a surface composed of Lycopodium particles found that vertical vibration induces a wetting transition through which the surface becomes hydrophilic [31, 32].
 It is likely that there is a similar transition that removes air from the porous surfaces when a mixture is stirred in the preparation of a paste.
 This can be understood from the fact that surfaces experience large stresses during stirring, just as in the case of vibration.
 After such processes, it is likely that adhesive and frictional forces are exerted between the porous surfaces of Lycopodium particles in contact.
-Studies of jamming transitions have found that adding attractive forces or frictional forces to rigid particles reduces the jamming point so that yield stresses emerge at smaller volume frac-
+Studies of jamming transitions have found that adding attractive forces or frictional forces to rigid particles reduces the jamming point so that yield stresses emerge at smaller volume fractions [33-35].
+From these considerations, we conjecture that there is a sparse network of particles that supports yield stresses, and shaking could make such a network structure anisotropic.
+Our experimental results suggest that such a structure develops irreversibly under oscillating shear deformation if the suspension of non-Brownian particles behaves as a plastic fluid.